-However, if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood sugars within a normal range, and keeping your blood pressure and cholesterol low.
-This is done through a combination of insulin, a healthful diet, and regular exercise, and likely a medication for blood pressure and cholesterol.
+However if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood glucose within a normal range, and keeping your blood pressure and cholesterol low.
+This is done through a combination of insulin, a healthful diet, regular exercise, and likely a medication for blood pressure and cholesterol.
 Talk with your doctor to determine what a healthful blood glucose range is for you (or your child).

 Vehik K, Dabelea D. The changing epidemiology of type 1 diabetes: why is it going through the roof?
 Diabetes Metab Res Rev. 2011;27(1):3-13.